 Aid Watch has complained before about shaky social science analysis or shaky numbers published in medical journals, which were then featured in major news stories.
 We questioned creative data on stillbirths, a study on health aid, and another on maternal ...

 A graphic showing striking disparities income among religions in America, from the NYT Magazine:

 Bill switched from childhood Methodist to adult Episcopalian in an attempt to boost income.
 Did that likely work?

 Barro and McCleary 2006 argue the relationship goes from ...

 by Tate Watkins.
 Tate is a research associate at George Mason University’s Mercatus Center.

 Last week the World Bank issued a announced an upcoming event called Random Hacks of Kindness.
-Tech developers will gather at locations around the world to try to “create open solutions that can save lives and alleviate ...
+Tech developers will gather at locations around the world to try to “create open solutions that can save lives and ...

 Even if the serious charges against IMF head Dominique Strauss-Kahn are proven false, the IMF will likely be in need of a new leader.

 Today, after two years and four months, we end the experiment that was the Aid Watch blog.